22 Best Ways to Prevent Slugs and Snails in the Garden

 14. Sprinkle Crushed Eggshells

 Crushed eggshells act as a deterrent when sprinkled around plants.
 Their sharp edges discourage slugs and snails from crawling over them.
-You can use this simple trick to prevent snails and slugs in garden.
+This simple trick can prevent snails and slugs in the garden around small plants.

 15. Diatomaceous Earth